XVL Web Master

-- Is it possible to edit an output SVG file in other applications?
+- Is it possible to edit the 2D illustration in other applications?

-- Is it possible to make index numbers larger?
+- Is it possible to make callout numbers larger?

-Yes, inside the Settings dialog, please select the Illustration tab enable the “Leader lines” check box.
-Then, click on “Set details…” button and specify the font size.
+Yes.
+In the Settings dialog, select the Illustration tab and enable the “Leader lines” check box.
+Then, click on “Set details…” and specify the font size.

 - Can I use the disassembly animation defined in XVL Studio?

 Yes.
 In order to use the animation defined in XVL Studio, uncheck the boxes for “Regularize”, “Set user IDs”, “Set auto disassembly animation”, and “Set process animation”.

 The regularization process checks the assembly structure and corrects any parent-child relationships that are found to be non-standard.

 - What does the “Set user IDs” checkbox do?